United Kindgom

 Offering a full product range

 The UK industry is active in all key areas: basic inorganics, petrochemicals, polymers, agrochemicals, paints, detergents and personal care products, in specialties such as adhesives, flavours and fragrances, and in a host of industrial specialties including lubricants, fuel additives, construction chemicals and catalysts.
-It is also a global leader in pharmaceuticals.
+It is also a global leader in pharmaceuticals with numerous research centres around the country and a thriving collaboration between academia and industry.

 Employing and investing

-The UK chemical and pharmaceutical industry has a workforce of over 140,000 people and across the country the equivalent to 33,000 fulltime people work on chemical and pharmaceutical R&D. The workforce is on an average weekly salary of over 34% higher than the rest of the manufacturing sector and nearly 50% higher than the average across the economy.
-Focusing on the gender breakdown, 33.2% of the workforce are women which, when comparing to other manufacturing sectors, puts the chemical industry in the top third for female employment.
-Chemical and pharmaceutical businesses are also at the heart of multiple high value supply chains and are estimated to support a further 350,000 jobs – many in poorer economic regions of the UK.
+The UK chemical and pharmaceutical industry has a workforce of over 130,000 people and across the country the equivalent to 46,000 fulltime people work on chemical and pharmaceutical R&D. The workforce is on an average weekly salary of over 21% higher than the rest of the manufacturing sector and nearly 27% higher than the average across the economy.
+Focusing on the gender breakdown, 34.8% of the workforce are women above the 25.2% manufacturing average.
+Chemical and pharmaceutical businesses are also at the heart of multiple high value supply chains and are estimated to support a further 500,000 jobs – many in poorer economic regions of the UK.

-The sector is a national leader when it comes to research and development (R&D) spend with an annual investment of over £8.0 billion which accounts for over 17% of the UK’s total business spend and equivalent to 0.4% of national income.
-It is therefore key when it comes to the government’s pledge to spend 2.4% of GDP on public and private research and development by 2027.
+The sector is a national leader when it comes to research and development (R&D) spend with an annual investment of almost £10.0 billion which accounts for over 19% of the UK’s total business spend and equivalent to 0.4% of national income.

-On top of this huge spend on R&D, the industry spent a further £5.8 billion in 2021 on business investment into areas such as buildings, vehicles and machinery.
-This accounts for 17.2% of private sector manufacturing’s spend.
+On top of this spend on R&D, the industry spent a further £7.2 billion in 2023 on business investment into areas such as buildings, vehicles, and machinery.
+This accounts for 18.6% of private sector manufacturing’s spend.

 Current challenges faced by the industry

-The final major short term challenge facing the UK chemical industry is the availability of skilled staff, recruitment and retention.
+The final major challenge facing the UK chemical industry is the availability of skilled staff, recruitment and retention.
 A workforce with an adequate skillset has been an underlying challenge for the UK chemical industry for a number of years.
-The pandemic has exacerbated some of the challenges but an unhelpful immigration policy and an ageing workforce have delivered a perfect storm of workforce related issues Labour shortages are a challenge across the UK economy, UK employment rate remains 1.1 percentage points lower than pre-pandemic due to an increase in the number of people who are economically inactive. economically inactive describes those aged between 16-64 who are not in or actively seeking work.
+The pandemic has exacerbated some of the challenges but BREXIT coupled with unhelpful immigration policy and an ageing workforce have delivered a perfect storm of workforce related issues.
+Labour shortages are a challenge across the UK economy, UK employment rate remains 1.2 percentage points lower than pre-pandemic due to an increase in the number of people who are economically inactive.
 Predominantly, the increase in the economically inactive are people aged between 50-64 and are long-term sick, some have retired early and many with critical skills from within the chemical sector.
 This overall fall in labour supply has squeezed the manufacturing workforce.
-Currently there are 3.6 job vacancies in the manufacturing sector per 100 jobs, significantly above the long-run trend of 1.7 and pre-pandemic peak of 2.6.
-The CIA works closely with UK Universities, skills organisations and those providing critical apprenticeship training to help ensure a future pipeline of skills is available to the industry.
+Currently there are 2.7 job vacancies in the manufacturing sector per 100 jobs, significantly above the long-run trend of 1.7 and pre-pandemic peak of 2.6.
+The CIA works closely with UK universities, skills organisations and those providing critical apprenticeship training to help ensure a future pipeline of skills is available to the industry.

 Revitalising pharmaceuticals